ferreteleco/matlab-doc-generator/README.md

 * The configuration cannot be simpler:

-It uses the Python's libraries Jinja2 (for HTML templating), time (for execution time and dates), os (for path operations), itertools (for mutual usage checking), re (for regular expressions searching and substitution), copy2 (for copying single files), copy_tree (for copying directories), sys (for command line arguments) and getopt (for argument parsing)
+It uses the Python's libraries Jinja2 (for HTML templating), time (for execution time and dates), os (for path operations), itertools (for mutual usage checking), re (for regular expressions searching and substitution), copy2 (for copying single files), copy_tree (for copying directories), sys (for command line arguments) and getopt (for argument parsing).

+NOTE: Python version 3.6!!!!

 ### What is the header the .m files has to have? ###